KarolS/fimpp/syntax/Type system.md

 Nothing
 ------

 This is the value that is returned from reading arrays from uninitialized cells and from some other places.
-It has no literal, so you can't even check if you got it.
+It has no literal, but there are conditional expression that allow you to check against it.